kumawatanupriya/openlibrary/README.md

 openlibrary
 ===========

-This a Sinatra based app to track library books.
+This is a Sinatra based app to track library books.